-Health Services Management - CPH 950 Well Managed Public Health Organization
+Health Management and Policy - CPH 950 Well Managed Public Health Organization

 Core Curriculum, Part B

 Must complete TWO of the following core courses, including course in area of concentration

 Biostatistics - CPH 931 Professional Seminar in Biostatistics

 Epidemiology - CPH 911 Professional Seminar in Epidemiology

 Health Management and Policy - CPH 951 Professional Seminar in Public Health Management

 Core Curriculum, Part C